Inner German relations: Intensification of the Cold War

 The outbreak of the Korean War in 1950 led to an intensive debate in West Germany about German rearmament as a contribution to the defense of Western Europe within the framework of a European Defense Community (EDC).
 In 1955, the discussion culminated in Germany's accession to the Western military alliance NATO and the establishment of a defensive military, the Bundeswehr.

 Economically, the young Federal Republic was bound to the Western powers on the basis of the 1957 Treaty of Rome, which led to membership in the European Economic Community (EEC) and the European Coal and Steel Community (ECSC), the predecessors of today's European Union (EU).
 Meanwhile, the GDR was incorporated into the Eastern Bloc: The GDR joined the Council for Mutual Economic Assistance (Comecon) and, with its newly formed National People's Army, the Warsaw Pact.

 While Chancellor Konrad Adenauer succeeded in gradually bringing the Federal Republic of Germany closer to the West, reconciling the country with its European neighbors and finding a close partner in France, the citizens of the Federal Republic benefited from the Wirtschaftswunder, the upswing brought about by the market economy and integration in the Western European economy.
 The GDR government, on the other hand, relied on five-year plans and was slow to stabilize the economic situation.
 Due to the lack of free elections, the ruling Socialist Unity Party of Germany (SED) also lacked legitimacy, which led, among other things, to the popular uprising on June 17, 1953, which was ended with Soviet military help.

 On August 13, 1961, the communist regime de facto separated Berlin into East and West Berlin by building the Berlin Wall.
 In this way, the GDR put a temporary end to the increasing exodus of its highly educated population and to any lingering hopes of reunification in the near future.
 The GDR was stabilized in this way.
 The people who remained in the GDR no longer had the option of going to the West via West Berlin and had to come to terms with the regime.

 West German policy of détente

 The Cuban Missile Crisis of 1962, when the world was on the brink of nuclear war, marked the turning point of the Cold War, towards a policy of cooperation and détente, which also affected inner German relations through a changed political climate.

 Nevertheless, the last time there was an all-German team was at the 1964 Summer Olympics in Tokyo.
-At the same time, the Federal Republic began to release political prisoners from prisons in the GDR.
+At the same time, the GDR began to release political prisoners from its prisons.